hogeschool/Data-Technologies-public/Workshops/Workshop 9 - Databases security and privacy/2 - Access Control.md

 # Access Control
 Access control is the process of defining **who** can access **which data** and **what actions** they are allowed to perform.
-The goal is to ensure that sensitive information is only available to authorized parties, while minimizing the risk of misuse or data leaks.
+The goal is to ensure that sensitive information is only available to authorized parties, while minimizing the risk of misuse or data leakage.

-In databases, access control is typically implemented using **roles** and **permissions**.
+In databases, access control is typically implemented using **roles** and **privileges**.
 Roles reflect responsibilities within an organization (e.g., application service, HR administrator, database administrator) and are mapped to the privileges needed for those responsibilities.
-By designing access rights according to the principle of *least privilege*, users and applications receive only the minimum permissions needed to perform their tasks.
+By designing access rights according to the principle of *least privilege*, users and applications receive only the minimum privileges needed to perform their tasks.

-Database roles are service identities used by application processes to authenticate to the database (e.g. PostgreSQL); they are not mapped one-to-one to the application’s end-user accounts.
-End-user authorization is handled in the application layer and/or via database features such as Row-Level Security (RLS).

 ## Vertical Partitioning